rtortori/tetration-alfred/README.md

 - Cisco Tetration Analytics cluster
 - Cisco ACI Fabric
 - At least one working Apache Kafka broker
-- Linux operating system with Python 3.6 (manual installation)
+- Linux operating system with Python 3.6 (manual installation only)
+- Docker CE (for docker version of tetration-alfred)

 ## Environment<br>
 This application has been developed and tested under the following environment conditions:<br>